Israels Plads: Buildings

 The most distinctive building which faces the square is the mission house Bethesda, at 17 Rømersgade, which was completed by the architect Ludvig Knudsen for the Inner Mission in 1882.
-Most of the other buildings facing the square are apartment buildings built for the upper middle class in the 1870s and 1889s.
+Most of the other buildings facing the square are apartment buildings built for the upper middle class in the 1870s and 1880s.
 An example is 1–5 Rømersgade which was designed by Julius Bagger for Hans Hansen, better known as Hellig-Hansen, a prominent developer of the time who later built the entertainment venues National and Dagmar Theatre before he went bankrupt in 1884.
 The buildings have rich stucco decorations.

 Torvehallerne

-The two market halls were designed by Hans Peter Hagens and opened in September 2011.
+The two market halls are each 50 meters (165 feet) long and 24.2 meters (80 feet) wide.
+They stand parallel at a distance of 23 meters (75 feet), so that there is still an open-air vegetable and flower market in between.
+The simple and transparent halls were designed by Hans Peter Hagens.
+The company, which was founded specifically to build and operate the halls, filed for bankruptcy during the 2008 financial crisis.
+The market halls were opened in September 2011 after the project was taken over by the private property development company Jeudan.

 The following groceries are available at the market: open faced sandwiches; meat products, including rack of lamb “Lammekrone”; seafood, including fish products, prawns and lobsters; mozzarella; chocolate, dragée and ice cream.
 There are free public toilets beside the food market.

-Landscape project
+Redesign of the southern part 2014

+Until 2014, the southern portion was a desolate asphalt expanse used for parking, with the occasional flea market.
+In 2008 there was a design competition for the refurbishment of this part, which was won by the architectural firm Cobe.
+The project team included Sweco architects, Birk Nielsens landscape architects, sculptor Morten Stræde and engineering firm Niras.

+The design idea is that of a flying carpet.
+The light granite surface rises above street level towards the street (and falls again), offers tribune-like seating in these areas and conceals the underground car park built below.
+There are public skateboarding areas and a streetball cage on the square, but football and basketball can also be played, which are used by three adjacent schools as break and open spaces.
+Trees and an artificial watercourse create a creative connection to the adjacent park.

-A design competition for the refurbishment of the southern portion of the square was won by the architectural firm Cobe in 2008.
-Their winning proposal introduces various facilities for street sports and performances as well as an organic integration with the adjoining park.
-The implementation of the project was delayed due to a dispute with the owner of an underground parking facility but finally went under construction in 2012 and was completed in 2014.
+The cost was estimated in 2008 at at least 60 million Danish kroners.
+They were funded by the city and the Oticon Fund.
+The implementation of the project was delayed due to a dispute with the owner of an underground car park, but construction finally started in 2012.
+The newly designed square was completed in 2014.

+Award

+Israels Plads was nominated as an "Archdaily 2018 Building of the Year Award Finalist" in the "Public Architecture" category.